nasa/cumulus-orca/tasks/request_status_for_job/API.md

 - `context` - An object provided by AWS Lambda.
 Used for context tracking.

   Environment Vars:
+  DB_CONNECT_INFO_SECRET_ARN (string):
-- `DB_CONNECT_INFO_SECRET_ARN` _string_ - Secret ARN of the AWS secretsmanager secret for connecting to the database.
+  Secret ARN of the AWS secretsmanager secret for connecting to the database.
   See shared_db.py's get_configuration for further details.

 - `Returns` - A Dict with the following keys:
 - `asyncOperationId` _str_ - The unique ID of the asyncOperation.
-- `job_status_totals` _Dict[str, int]_ - Sums of how many granules are in each particular restoration status.
+- `job_status_totals` _Dict[str, int]_ - Sums of how many granules are in each
+  particular restoration status.
 - `pending` _int_ - The number of granules that still need to be copied.
 - `staged` _int_ - Currently unimplemented.
 - `success` _int_ - The number of granules that have been successfully copied.
 - `failed` _int_ - The number of granules that did not copy and will not copy due to an error.
 - `granules` _Array[Dict]_ - An array of Dicts representing each granule being copied as part of the job.
 - `granule_id` _str_ - The unique ID of the granule.
 - `status` _str_ - The status of the restoration of the file.
   May be 'pending', 'staged', 'success', or 'failed'.

   Or, if an error occurs, see create_http_error_dict 400 if asyncOperationId is missing.
 500 if an error occurs when querying the database.